arokem/2016-03-24-techconnect/slides.md

 So - while novelty squared is hard, it is also potentially transformative!
 ---

-### A crisis of reproducibility
+### The challenge of reproducibility

+Reproducibility is a bed-rock of the scientific method.

+--

+As data and computations become more elaborate, it's not enough to describe you did.

+--

+#### Show your work!

 ???
-As I mentioned before, one of the .
-This has been
+As I mentioned before, one of the challenges for DS is that as the data and computations become more elaborate, a simple verbal description of the procedures will not suffice.

-One way to restore the trust in the reproducibility is to conduct our research in a manner that is transparent and open.
+Instead, one way to restore the trust in the reproducibility of the work is to conduct our research in a manner that is transparent and open.
 ---

 ### The three pillars of open science